 Hip Tip – On our sister site, Hip2keto, we tested the best dairy-free milks on the market!

-2. Meat including beef, chicken, and pork are significantly up in price.
+2. Meat, including beef, chicken, and pork, is significantly up in price.
 Let’s try some Meatless Monday recipes!

 4. Make sure you’re turning off lights and unplugging when you’re not home.

-We’re currently experiencing a 6% increase in electricity.
+Due to liquified natural gas being in short supply, economists are predicting electricity could spike anywhere between 5%-10%.
 As obvious as it sounds, I’ve left lights on for hours without even noticing only to pay the price later.
 Take it a step further and get into the habit of unplugging any additional electronics before leaving your home to avoid unnecessary electricity expenditures.

 5. With the rise in the cost of eggs, it’s time for some alternative breakfast ideas.

 I’m sure a bunch of us absolutely love eggs and eat them often.
 However, we’ve all seen how much egg prices have spiked throughout this year!
 In January, we’ve seen a dozen as high as $8+. 🤯 Luckily, the prices have slowly fallen, but they’re still much higher than in previous years.